mcoulont/LeibnizProject/Markdown/utilitarian_ethic_no_freedom_iff_maximum_for_unique_action.md

 --MATH_START--
 $\mathbf{Definition}$\
-An utilitarian ethic $e$ is said to always have a unique action maximizing its utility if $\forall s \in \S, $e$ has a unique maximum action maximizing its utility
+An utilitarian ethic $e$ is said to always have a unique action maximizing its utility if $\forall s \in S$, $e$ has a unique maximum action maximizing its utility
 --MATH_END--

 [//]: # (38-41)